Should You Invest in Bonds?

 First, they underperform basically every other asset class that isn't "cash stuffed under a mattress."
 2020 was a bumper year for both stocks and bonds, as covered ad nauseum in this very article you’re reading.
 But look at the performance relative to each other:

 · 2020 Bond Market: +7.50%

 That’s an 11% difference.
 That’s huge for one year, but gets worse when you extrapolate over the course of a lifetime of investing.
 Yes, they’re stable, but too much stability too young will get you left behind, likely not being able to have enough to retire.
 This is a worst case scenario for many.

 Second, inflation.
 Setting aside T-Bills for a moment, inflation is going to crush your returns in the bond market.
 Typically U.S inflation is between 2-3% per year, and is indicative of a healthy economy.
-2021 is currently running very hot at 5.7%.
+2022 took a shit down everyone's throats with a whopping 8.5% inflation reading at its peak so far.
 This means that your principal is going to shrink in relative purchasing power by the time you receive it back at maturity.